JPFO's Life Preserver Buoyancy Testing

 - (1) They were pulling the original barrels from the receivers and remachining the barrel shoulder location by 9/16 inch set-back, which then allowed them to re-cut the new 7.62x51mm NATO chamber into almost virgin metal.

 - (2) Other than shortening the length of the gas tube to match the new shortened barrel length, there was no modification to the gas system.

 - (3) They were using the original French recoil spring and recoil system.

-In all honesty, we found some of this to be a bit curiousconsidering the variance in chamber pressures between the 7.5x54mm and the 7.62x51mm NATO cartridges, ie; 40,000 PSI versus 52,000(+) PSI.
+In all honesty, we found some of this to be a bit curious considering the slight variance in chamber pressures between the 7.5x54mm and the 7.62x51mm NATO cartridges, ie; 50,000 PSI (edited correction) versus 52,000(+) PSI.
 It was time to go to the range and see for ourselves.